 Key aspects of diplomatic relations

-In recent years, numerous big Swiss companies have set up offices in the country.
-Reflecting this growing interest in Mozambique, the local Swiss embassy set up the Swiss Mozambican Business Network in 2013.
+Several Swiss companies have set up operations in Mozambique in recent years, signalling growing interest in the country.
+In this context, the Swiss embassy in Maputo set up the Swiss Mozambican Business Network in 2013, which officially became the Swiss-Mozambican Chamber of Commerce in 2017.

-Switzerland mainly imports agricultural products such as tobacco, as well as precious stones, precious metals, and jewellery from Mozambique, and primarily exports pharmaceutical products and machinery.
+Switzerland mainly imports agricultural products such as tobacco, as well as precious stones and metals, from Mozambique.
+It primarily exports pharmaceutical products and medical equipment to Mozambique.

 Cooperation in education, research and innovation

-Researchers and artists from Mozambique can apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists from Mozambique can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).

 Development cooperation and humanitarian aid

 Mozambique is a priority country for Swiss development cooperation.
-In Mozambique, it has three priorities: economic development, health and local governance.
-Switzerland supports local projects, mainly in the three northern provinces of Cabo Delgado, Niassa and Nampula.
-At the national level, it is actively engaged in political dialogue with the aim of combating poverty and promoting political and economic transition.
+The cooperation programme focuses on three main areas: economic development, health and local governance.
+Switzerland supports local projects, primarily in the northern provinces of Cabo Delgado, Niassa and Nampula.
+At the national level, Switzerland supports the government in carrying out institutional reforms in various sectors.

 Swiss nationals in Mozambique

-According to the Statistics on the Swiss Abroad, some 162 Swiss nationals are currently living in Mozambique.
+According to the Statistics on the Swiss Abroad, 149 Swiss nationals are currently living in Mozambique.

 History of bilateral relations